Huskvarna

 Between 1911 and 1970, it was a city municipality of its own.
 It geographically grew together with Jönköping in the 1950s.
 Since the local government reform in 1971, it is administratively within Jönköping Municipality.

 History

 A royal rifle manufacturer was established in Husqvarna, as it was originally spelled, in 1689, and lasted until 1757, when it was sold to private owners.
 It continued to supply the Swedish and Norwegian armies with rifles (for example, in 1870, some 10,000 rifles were finished), but the company later switched to the production of sewing machines and bicycles.
-Today, it is known as Husqvarna AB, an internationally known company with a variety of products.
+Today, it is known as Husqvarna AB, a multinational company with a focus on gardening and outdoor tools.

 Coat of arms

 The arms (1911) depict rifles and their ignition.

 Sport

 The International Floorball Federation was founded in Huskvarna in 1986.